 - Transparency of the process that decides who gets what outcome

 Valence is the perceived value the employee puts on the outcome.
-For the valence to be positive, the person must prefer attaining the outcome than not attaining it.
-(If someone is mainly motivated by money, he or she might not value offers of additional time off)
+For the valence to be positive, the person must prefer attaining the outcome compared to not attaining it.
+(If someone is mainly motivated by money, he or she might not value offers of additional time off).

 Vroom's expectancy theory works on perceptions, so even if a motivation tactic works with most people in the organisation, it doesn't mean that it will work for everybody.